MikaelTornwall/analytica/README.md

 ### 2.5 Checkstyle

-Run the following command `mvn jxr:jxr checkstyle:checkstyle`
+Run the following command:

+`mvn jxr:jxr checkstyle:checkstyle`

 Then open file _target/site/checkstyle.html_ in your browser to see the results

+### 2.6 Generate and open .jar file

+Run the following command:

+`mvn package`

+Then navigate to target and run the following command:

+`open analytica-1.0-SNAPSHOT.jar`

+_Notice: the name of the generated .jar file may be different.
+Navigate to /target/ and select the file with the filename extension .jar_